Financial Power of Attorney

 Many of the powers you could give to your agent are regulated by and differ from state to state.
 If you have assets in different states, make sure that state allows agents to perform those actions.

-Some of these actions may need to be authorized by the state.
+Remember that, whatever actions you want your agent to do, they must be spelled out in detail in the document.
+Some may need to be authorized by the state.
 For example, some states allow your agent to make gifts legally, while in other states the agent needs to have it explicitly authorized in their power of attorney document.

 Financial and legal matters

-• Access to all of your accounts, such as brokerage accounts, bank accounts, annuities, 401(k)s/IRAs/403(b)s, and government benefits, credit card information, and user names/passwords to all sites.
+• Access to all of your accounts, such as brokerage accounts, bank accounts, annuities, 401(k)s/IRAs/403(b)s, and government benefits, credit card information, and user names/passwords to all sites

 • Handling financial and business transactions, including investments;